ssvlabs/SIPs/sips/committee_consensus.md

 #### Happy Flow

 1. `Committee` receives duties that match a certain slot.
-Then `StartDuty` and filter the validators who have a higher `HighestAttestingSlot`.
-Initialize a `CommitteeRunner` for the relevant Validators and slot.
-For each validator that we start, mark its old beacon duties as stopped.
+Then `StartDuty` and initialize a `CommitteeRunner` for the relevant Validators and slot.
 ```go
 // StartDuty starts a new duty for the given slot
 func (c *Committee) StartDuty(duty *types.CommitteeDuty) error {